kpekala/meeting-planner/README.md

  - asia@t.pl
  - kasia@t.pl
  - basia@t.pl
+### Tests
+I have prepared unit tests for backend application written with Mockito test library.
+It tests `MeetingServiceImpl` and `FindTime` classes where main business logic is done.
 ## Instruction
 ### Frontend
 Frontend is written in Angular so to start the application you have to install dependencies first: `npm install` and then start development server with command `ng serve`.
 Application will be running on port `4200`.
 ### Backend
-Backend is an Spring web application.
-To run application please find MeetingPlannerApplication.java and run main class.
+Backend is a Spring web application.
+To run the application please find MeetingPlannerApplication.java and run main class.
 Optionally you can run `./gradlew bootRun` to run the application.